jaredtritz/jsonsails-readthedocs/source/module_ide/dev_cycle.rst

 Development Cycle
 =================

-Module development is an iterative process of editing and previewing.
+Module development is an iterative process of editing and previewing, and toggling between these modes is achieved with a radio button in the IDE top panel.

 Editing
 ^^^^^^^

-When a module is edited its code and configuration are modified.
+When editing a module its code and/or configuration are modified.
 In edit mode, clicking on a node in the tree will open the editor for that node, where the code and configuration of that node are exposed.